Singhdhiru/Singhdhiru/README.md

 # Hi there!
 I'm Dhiraj Singh 👋🚀

 ## 🌟 About Me
 I'm a passionate software developer with a keen interest in web development, data science, and open source contributions.
-I love learning new technologies and sharing my knowledge with others.
+I love learning new technologies and sharing my knowledge with others .
 - 📚 Always eager to learn and grow
 - 🌱 Currently exploring AI and machine learning
 - 💬 Ask me about web development, Python, and JavaScript